Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background/isabelle.typ

 Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit described in @background:isabelle-symbols, as well as integrating custom Isabelle-specific fonts.
 Since neither adding custom encodings nor including custom fonts is possible from within a VSCode extension, these patches exist instead.

-The concept of output and state panels exist equivalently within #vscode as seen in @vscode1, although it is currently not possible to create multiple state panels for reasons outlined in @state-init.
+The concept of output and state panels exist equivalently within #vscode as seen in @vscode1, although it is currently not possible to create multiple panels of the same type.

 Generally speaking, the goal of #vscode is to mimic the functionality of #jedit as closely as possible.
 As such, many issues described and solved within this work stem from a discrepancy between the two, and #jedit will often serve as the reference implementation.